JClark-32/JClark-32/README.md

 ## About Me

-I am a computer science graduate from Ball State University who has been interested in computers from a young age
+I am a computer science graduate from Ball State University who has been interested in computers from a young age.
 <br>
 <br>
 [![LinkedIN](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jacob-clark-63a71321b/)